I recently took a break from a long on-going project here at home to spend time with birds.

 Right across from the skaters was a bald eagle, perched on a cottonwood limb over a small patch of open water.
 No doubt it was watching the water for a late-spawning salmon to appear, but I have to wonder if it wasn't also entertained by the laughing humans zipping around on the ice.

-A little farther along the highway, several more salmon were perched above Dave's Creek, the tributary of Kenai River that is the waterway the salmon swim up to spawn in the lake.
+A little farther along the highway, several more eagles were perched above Dave's Creek, the tributary of Kenai River that is the waterway the salmon swim up to spawn in the lake.

 There there were several juveniles, too.
 I photographed a few eagles that were not in the thick of branches and limbs.